Data on your plate

 Since the initiators live and work in Rotterdam, they started to use the air pollution from Rotterdam.
 These fine dust particles are used for a glaze for a tableware that consists of 6 pieces.
 All the pieces are created in 5 colors, depending of the amount of dust that is used in the glaze, resulting in a peculiar matrix of data.

-The city where the dust was collected and its quantity is marked on each piece, as shown in image ‘RTM 45’.
+The city where the dust was collected and its quantity is marked on each piece.
+‘RTM 45’ stands for 45 years of breathing in Rotterdam.

 For this vanitas the fine dust ‘footprint’ is calculated together with DCMR of daily choices on our plate.
 The outcomes equals the amount of air pollution that a person breaths in 10 years in Rotterdam, 1 gram.